 Not only does this article reveal a personable side to the company, presumably with the intention of increasing applicants for job roles, it also allows the embedment of other VMware projects like its Take3 nonprofit program.
 A kind of one-stop shop to showcase brand activity.

 Just like Splunk above (pt.
-22), informed low-code app platform, Quickbase, utilizes global headlines about product shortages to frame an article on digital experience tools.
+22), informed low-code app platform, Quickbase, utilises global headlines about product shortages to frame an article on digital experience tools.